Arkos666/vmware/README.md

 # vmware
 Tests for python

+My first python script, I see a a lot of issues to improve (best paractices, error control, launch, etc.) I will improve it if I use it XD

 I'm preparing this project to practice my Python skills and improve them.
 At this moment I've created a little script to find vmware path by register and putty through program files.